wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.9.46 =
+- Added an option to search/export commissions record.

 = 2.9.45 =
 - Improved the auto affiliate deletion functionality by creating an exception for users with custom roles.